Mimansa-sudo/Mental-health-app/README.md

 # Mental-health-app
-This app os built to spread awareness about mental health.
+This app is built to spread awareness about mental health.
 Contributors
 Arjama Pal
 Saransh Yadav